-We’re optimistic about the potential for environmental, social and governance (ESG)-linked bonds to help create a better, more sustainable world.
-But with the recent proliferation in different types of green bond issues, investors need to understand their differences (Display).
+We’re optimistic that environmental, social and governance (ESG)-linked bonds will help create a better, more sustainable world.
+And investors are just as eager to buy these bonds.
+But with the recent proliferation of ESG bond structures, the investment landscape has become more complex—and potentially confusing.

-Green bonds are use-of-proceeds structures that began as a straightforward concept—bonds that were issued for a specific project or projects with an environmentally beneficial purpose.
-Since then, companies have issued new types of bonds to finance a range of green, social and sustainable projects.
+Many investors are already familiar with green bonds, which have been on the market since 2007.
+Green bonds finance a specific project or projects with an environmentally beneficial purpose.
+Since then, companies have issued new types of bonds to finance a range of green, social and sustainable projects (Display).

-The most recent innovation—the KPI-linked bond—incentivizes the issuing company to achieve higher ESG standards across the business, rather than to finance a specific project.
+The most recent innovation—the key performance indicator (KPI)-linked bond—is a target-based structure.
+It incentivizes the issuing company to achieve higher ESG standards across the business, rather than to finance a specific project.
 Such initiatives give issuers considerable flexibility in raising capital on ESG-linked grounds.

-The proliferation of ESG-linked bonds means investors need to be aware of the technical distinctions and to understand the investment implications of each ESG-linked class.
+The proliferation of ESG-linked bonds means investors need to be aware of the technical distinctions and the investment implications of each type.

-Green bonds are still the biggest and most popular class of ESG-linked finance, with around $575 billion in issue at the end of June 2020.
-We like this type of structure very much because it provides a clear link between capital investment and improving the environment, and it works well for many industries.
+Despite the growing popularity of more recent structures, green bonds are still the biggest class of ESG-linked finance, with more than $1 trillion outstanding as of January 2021, according to the Climate Bonds Initiative.
+We like this structure because it supplies a clear link between capital investment and improving the environment, and it works well for many industries.

-Still, there are several intricacies that investors should bear in mind.
+Even so, there are several intricacies that investors should bear in mind.
 Proceeds for each issue are meant to finance a green project (or range of projects) in line with a specified framework and timeline.
 But bondholders cannot force the issuer to use the proceeds for the stated projects or to deliver them on time.
-Effectively, investors in green bonds are relying on the reputation of the issuing company and need to be confident about their credentials.
+Effectively, investors in green bonds are relying on the reputation of the issuing company and must have confidence in its credentials.

-Also, investors should be sure that the issuer’s projects are genuinely environmentally beneficial and not misrepresented (“greenwashed”).
+Importantly, investors should be sure that the issuer’s projects are genuinely environmentally beneficial and not misrepresented, or “greenwashed.”
 That means verifying that the metrics established for a project’s impact report are specific, material and credible.
 For example, investors might determine whether a project that aims to reduce CO2 emissions will do so by a meaningful amount.

-The leading index providers have established their own tests to determine whether bonds are genuinely green, but these can be subjective and aren’t necessarily exhaustive.
-That’s why we believe that inclusion in a green bond index does not prove that a bond is really green.
+We are closely watching similar developments in other regions, such as China.
+In the meantime, the leading index providers have established their own tests to determine whether bonds are genuinely green, though these can be subjective and aren’t exhaustive.
+As a result, inclusion in a green bond index doesn’t prove that a bond is truly green.

-Social bonds work in the same way as green bonds but are intended to finance socially impactful projects.
-Examples include new buildings for communal benefit, educational programs for an underprivileged demographic or additional hospital beds for low-income areas.
+Social bonds work the same way as green bonds but finance socially impactful projects.
+Examples include new buildings for communal benefit, educational programs for an underprivileged demographic and more hospital beds for low-income areas.

-Other use-of-proceeds, project-based structures include sustainability bonds and sustainable development goal (SDG) bonds.
-Use-of-proceeds for sustainability bonds include both social and environmental categories, while for SDG bonds, the pool of eligible assets can be wider and align with one or more United Nations SDGs.
+Other project-based structures include sustainability bonds and sustainable development goal (SDG) bonds.
+Use of proceeds for sustainability bonds falls into both social and environmental categories, while for SDG bonds, the pool of eligible assets can be wider and align with one or more United Nations SDG.

-KPI-linked bonds aren’t designed to have a framework or an impact report attached to them.
-Instead, they are based on a measurable KPI at firm level.
-If the company fails to achieve the KPI within the specified timeline, the penalty is a coupon step-up on the bond.
-Accordingly, investors must research the company’s overall sustainability strategy and determine whether the KPI is aligned with achieving that goal.
+KPI-linked bonds are based on a KPI at firm level.
+If the company fails to achieve the KPI within the specified timeline, it is penalized with a coupon step-up on the bond.
+Accordingly, investors must research the company’s overall sustainability strategy and determine whether the KPI aligns with that goal.

-For this reason, we very much like KPI-linked structures.
-We think, for instance, that greenhouse gas (GHG)-linked KPIs that are aligned with the 2 Degrees Investing Initiative are well-suited for high-emitting sectors such as energy, cement or some chemicals manufacturers.
+That’s why we like certain KPI-linked structures.
+We think, for instance, that greenhouse gas KPIs that are aligned with the 2 Degrees Investing Initiative are well suited for high-emitting sectors such as energy, cement and some chemicals manufacturers.

 One possible reservation about KPI-linked structures is that investors benefit from the coupon step-up if the issuer fails to hit its target.
-Whereas some see this as a misalignment of incentives, we view it more like the step-ups resulting from a credit downgrade—we don’t want the downgrade to happen but are due to be compensated if it does.
+While some see this as a misalignment of incentives, we view it like step-ups that result from a credit downgrade—we don’t want the downgrade to happen but expect to be compensated if it does.
 In the future, KPI-linked structures may be developed with different issuer incentives that further improve alignment with investors’ objectives.

-Even so, KPI-linked structures need to be monitored.
-Investors should seek active engagement with the issuing company to get progress updates on achieving the KPI and to better understand the tools being used to meet it.
+That said, KPI-linked structures need to be monitored for greenwashing, given the inherent flexibility around use of proceeds.
+KPIs must be chosen and calibrated carefully.
+And investors should actively engage with the issuer to get progress updates on achieving the KPI and to better understand the tools used to meet it.